antonyvam/nDTomo/README.md

 The nDTomo software suite contains python scripts and GUIs for the simulation, visualisation and analysis of X-ray chemical imaging and tomography data.
 The code includes both conventional algorithms as well as artifical neural networks developed primarily using Tensorflow v2.

-Documentation for the GUIs is provided at (needs to be updated): https://ndtomo.readthedocs.io

 Current status
 --------------
 Simulation code for creating phantoms (2D-4D)